emicklei/melrose/docs/vsc.md

 ### inspect

-To inspect the value of an expression, use `cmd+2`.
+To inspect a variable or a function, just hover with your mouse pointer above its name.
+To explicitly inspect the value of an expression, use `cmd+2`.

 ### stop all sound